Mathématique: Chapter 48

 They passed along a deserted hall, motion sensitive lights flicking on at their approach.

 Eli stopped at an unassuming door opposite a bank of windows and slid Rob’s key into the lock.
-He turned on the light to reveal a relatively expansive room scored by rows of black, epoxy-resin topped lab benches.
+He turned on the light to reveal an expansive room scored by rows of black lab benches.
 The walls were lined with cabinets and shelved equipment.

 Eli pulled off his backpack and dumped it on the nearest bench.
-He unzipped it, pulled out an oversized laptop, placed it on the dark surface of the bench, and then moved to the nearest wall, visually scanning the shelved equipment.
+He unzipped it, pulled out an oversized laptop, then moved to the nearest wall, scanning the shelved equipment.

-“Rob said it was a benchtop model,” Eli said, opening his third cabinet, “so it should be like, you know, roughly the size of a breadbox.
+“Rob said it was a benchtop model.”
+Eli opened a cabinet.
+“So it should be, like, roughly the size of a breadbox.
 How big is your typical breadbox, actually?
 I have no idea.
 My mom freezes extra bread.”

-“I’d be surprised if it weighed more than fifteen kilograms,” Rush said, cocking his head, one hand on an open cabinet door as he considered a likely looking instrument in front of him that he couldn’t immediately identify.
+“I’d be surprised if it weighed more than fifteen kilograms.”
+Rush paused, one hand on an open cabinet door as he considered a mysterious instrument in front of him.

-“Jackpot,” Eli said, sliding what was, unmistakably, a spectrum analyzer out of a bottom cabinet and heading toward the nearest lab bench.
+“Jackpot.”
+Eli slid what was, unmistakably, a spectrum analyzer out of a bottom cabinet and headed to the nearest lab bench.
 “Grab my laptop, will you?
 There’s an outlet in the floor here.”

-Rush returned to the bench near the door and picked up Eli’s oversized, underpowered, aging laptop, and his bag, which was surprisingly heavy.
+Rush returned to the bench near the door and retrieved Eli’s oversized, underpowered, aging laptop.

 “You have a software interface that can interpret the output, I take it?”
 Rush asked.